nazihahmed/alooma-ex/README.md

 ## credit
 > all credit belongs to @nazihahmed @max1011 (same person)
-> this code is not allowed to be reused without the permission of the author
+> this repo is not allowed to be reused without the permission of the author